-The film is set just before Poland's communist regime came to an end, and the central character is a provincial censor (Janusz Gajos), a tired, sloppy, lonely man, whose wife has long since left him.
+The film is set just before Poland's communist regime came to an end.
+The central character is a provincial censor, a tired, sloppy, lonely man, whose wife left him a long time ago.
 For him, censorship is both an art and a game, but he does not enjoy it.
-During the screeing of a sentimental Polish melodrama called "Daybreak" at the Liberty cinema across the road from the censor's office, the actors start to rebel and refuse to speak their lines.
+During the screening of a sentimental Polish melodrama called "Daybreak" at the Liberty cinema, just across the street from the censor's office, the actors start to rebel and refuse to speak their lines.
 This is anarchy, and when the censor is unable to control the situation, senior party officials are called in.
-Eventually a film critic notes that the situation reminds of "The Purple Rose of Cairo" by Woody Allen and brings a reel of the film to demonstrate.
-The officials watch the film with amusement until another mix-up occurs: the second projector is turned on accidentally and superimposes "Daybreak" over "Purple Rose".Written by
+Eventually a film critic notices that the situation reminds him of "The Purple Rose of Cairo" by Woody Allen, and brings a reel of the film to demonstrate it.
+The officials watch the film with amusement until another mix-up occurs: the second projector is turned on accidentally and superimposes "Daybreak" over "The Purple Rose".Written by

 Polish Cinema Database <http://info.fuw.edu.pl/Filmy/>

 4 of 5 people found this review helpful.